');

 About Long Lake, MN

-Long Lake is a small community in Minnesota with a population of 1,710 residents.
-The median household income is $95,972 per year, which is above the national average.
-The median age in Long Lake is 41.9 years.
+Long Lake is a small town located in Minnesota with a population of 1,710 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $95,972 per year, which is 28% above the national median of $75,149.
+The median age of 41.9 years is close to the US median age of 38.9 years.

 How Long Lake Ranks in Minnesota